Shooting prompts lockdown at Mall of America 2 days before Christmas

 This is the second lockdown Mall of America has gone on this year--shots fired outside the Nike store prompted a lockdown in August.

 The mall bans guns on the premises but does not have metal detectors at its entrances.
-In October, it began testing the use of a "weapons detection system" at its north entrance.
+It began month-long testing of the use of a "weapons detection system" at its north entrance in October.

 This is a developing story.
 Check back at WCCO.com for updates.